perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 4 - Deploying and Managing DNS and Group Policy.md

 ### DNS Replication
 **Primary DNS Server:**
-- Main administrative server for a zone and thus also the authoritative server for that zone
+- Main administrative server for a zone and thus also the authoritative server for that zone **Secondary DNS Server:**

-**Secondary DNS Server:**
+- Contains copy of primary DNS server zone database but not used for administration
-- Contains copy of primary DNS server
+- Obtains copy of zone database through a zone transfer over the network

 <u>Vital services performed by secondary DNS servers:</u>
 - Make sure that there is always a copy of primary DNS server's data